-But, if you are looking for something that will help your restaurant stand out (and not just from a design standpoint, I’m also talking about added functionalities such as reservations, reviews, ecommerce, etc.) custom approach might be the route for you.
+But, if you are looking for something that will help your restaurant stand out (and not just from a design standpoint, I’m talking about added functionalities such as reservations, reviews, ecommerce, etc.) custom approach is the way to go.

 To start with, your website will have a unique look that matches your brand.

-With a unique website that customers haven’t seen before, you instantly draw attention and look a lot more professional and trust-worthy.
-Custom solutions allow more space for original corporate branding, vital to growing your company as reputable and reliable in your field.
+With a unique website that customers haven’t seen before, you instantly draw attention and look a lot more professional and trustworthy.
+Custom solutions allow more space for original corporate branding which is vital to growing your company as reputable and reliable in your field.

-Although the cost of developing a custom web development solution may be higher than simply using a template, it is a great long-term investment.
+Although the cost of developing a custom web development solution may be bigger than simply using a template, it is a great long-term investment.

 For example, custom web development solutions scale easily.
-So, as soon as your business grows, your web developers will easily scale the existing website or web app.
+So, as soon as your business grows, your web developers will easily be able to scale the existing website or web app.

-Besides, customized websites are adaptable to your business requirements and objectives.
-Because they are developed with individual clients in mind, custom solutions have a much higher ROI.
+In addition, customized websites are adaptable to your business requirements and objectives.
+Because they are developed with individual clients in mind custom solutions have a much higher ROI.

-Let’s say you decided on WordPress for your website platform and installed a simple template.
-A bit of customization, and you are ready to go live.
-After a while, you start adding various plugins and functionalities, high-quality photos, and blog content.
+Let’s say you decided to use WordPress for your website platform and installed a simple template.
+A bit of customization and you are ready to go live.
+But, after a while, you start adding various plugins and functionalities, high-quality photos, and blog content.

 With a website built with your ideal customer in mind, that works great on a variety of browsers and devices, and that’s blazingly fast, you deliver an amazing user experience to your visitors.

-As one of the most important factors today for both search engines and your customers, the better user experience can influence your customers to choose you over your competitors.
+As one of the most important factors today for both search engines and your customers, a better user experience can influence your customers to choose you over your competitors.